tamborello/Fuzzy-Booth/README.md

 # Fuzzy Booth
- Use Levenshtein Edit Distance to Search for Text
+ Use Levenshtein Edit Distance to Search for Text.